Emily Van Eck

 I am so happy I figured out how to cook okra.
 I've tried a few times (never following a recipe) and experienced very meh results.
 So this time, I decided to strictly follow a recipe - at least for the okra.
 It needed to be perfect - tender, but crisp and NOT SLIMY.
 The okra was the best part of the dish.
 Thank god.

 I made this stew on the night I received my CSA bounty.
 I was just dying to eat those little green bullets.
-So I made a big batch, ate some, and divided the rest into 3 portions for later in the next few weeks.
-I'll be happy that's there when I'm busy and want something easy, but still homemade and healthy.
+So I made a big batch, ate a big bowl, and divided the rest into 3 portions for later in the next few weeks - 2 for the freezer.
+I'll be happy that's there when I'm busy and want something easy, but still homemade and okra-y.

 I have to admit, I'm pretty proud of this recipe.
 I love the deep and satisfying flavors of Africa and the Middle East.
 I wanted to make something relatively simple, and most importantly - wanted to use the okra.
 I could have made gumbo, I realize.
 Maybe next time.
-Stews are great because they are rich and flavorful, but are often made without lots of added fat and calories.
+Stews are great because they are rich and flavorful, and often just made in one pot.
+But honestly, my favorite thing is that I can do all the dishes while it's cooking so by the time I eat, the kitchen is already clean.
+What a pleasure to not have to clean afterwards, when it's ice cream time.
 The ingredient list looks long, but I promise it is not hard.

 1 pound fresh okra